mmesiti/Recorder.jl/README.md

 # Recorder.jl

+**Disclaimer: This is almost my first Julia project, so do not take this as an example of good practices.**

 A library of utilities to conveniently record the input and output of functions, to quickly create regression tests.

+## Rationale

+Very often in my experience it happens that one needs to optimise, refactor or parallelise code that does not have any tests, or at least tests that are useful in this regard.
+One might argue that such code *defines itself*, and if we so believe, the correctness of a new version of the code can be checked with regression tests that check that, for given inputs, output and side effects are the same as for the old code.

+Creating such tests is quite tedious.
+One possibility is to record input, output and side effects of the code we want to test while it is running
+(possibly only for a subset of the calls), and create a test harness based on these data.
+This requires a lot of boilerplate code for the recording and the serialization/deserialization of the data.
+Fortunately, thanks to the macro system and the `Serialization` library, it is quite trivial to do the recording in Julia
+(at least for serial code).

 ## Examples - WIP